esin87/travelogue/README.md

 - **Silver:**

-  - [x] Interactive map showcasing entry location through Google Maps API and Google Geocode APIs (this feature is currently disabled due to an API key issue)
+  - [x] Interactive map showcasing entry location through Google Maps API and Google Geocode APIs
   - [x] User Model with JWT Authentication on the backend for all data create, update and destroy routes, integrated into the frontend
   - [x] Form validation in React for create/edit functions
   - [ ] Mobile responsive design